-Paying for Home Care
+Paying for home care

-If the council find that you require care either in your home or in a residential setting, the council carry out a “means test” which is a financial assessment of your ability to fund the care.
+If the council find that you require care either in your home or in a residential setting, they will then carry out a “means test”.
+This is a financial assessment of your ability to fund the care.

 |Your Capital||How Much You Will Pay|